LemonPi/benchtracker/README.md

  2. `-k arch circuit` key parameters that uniquely define a VTR benchmark

 VTR has its own `run_task` and `parse_task` scripts, so it enters benchtracker at the `populate_db` stage.
-`checkin_reg` is the name of the task to task, and it exists as a folder shown below:
+`checkin_reg` is the name of the task to sweep benchmarks over, and it exists as a folder shown below:
 ```
 vtr_flow
     tasks